department-of-veterans-affairs/va.gov-team/products/health-care/coronavirus-chatbot/research/iris-discovery-research-plan.md

 We are seeking 5 participants and will work with Perigean to recruit participants.
 Criteria:
 - Veterans, Service members, National Guard and Reserve, Their family members and friends
-- Participant has used IRIS in the past 6 months
+- Participant has used IRIS in the past 6 months and ideally can speak to the challenges they make have experienced with it.
 - Mix of genders
 - Mix of ages